DFKI-AID/stepDP/readme.md

 - initial state has to be specified as attribute in root. scxml supports also other places for specifying the intitial state
 - initial state on compound state
+- conditions and functions of transitions and states can be written in java and registered on  SCEngine